your-tools/skyspell/README.md

 # skyspell

-A fast and handy spell checker for source code and other texts for Kakoune.
+A fast and handy spell checker for the command line.

 # skyspell in action